ruby/TryRuby/source/articles/2015-01-05-what-i-left-out.html.markdown

 Single line comments

-    # This is a 1 line comment
+    # A comment, this makes your code easier to read
-    # Another comment here
+    x = 2 # comments can also be placed after a statement

 Multiline comments

     puts "Hello World"
     =begin
     This comment can span multiple lines.
-You denote the beginning and end of the comment with the keywods =begin and =end
+You denote the beginning and end of the comment with the keywords =begin and =end at the start of separate newlines.
     =end

 ### Else-if